Sabiha12/Card-Maker/README.md

 ### Introduction
 Business/Visiting card maker and share with available sharable application on android device.
+This is the reimplemented and updated version of My Final Year(Bsc in CSE) Project.
+But i have not added some features from previous one yet.
+I will eventually do it later.

 ### Features
 - Registration